This post may contain affiliate links.

 - ½ tsp baking soda

-- ¾ c dark or regular chocolate chips
+- ¾ cup dark or regular chocolate chips

 Instructions

 - Using a hand or standing mixer, cream butter, sugar and brown sugar until nice and creamy.
-Add in vanilla and egg and beat until incorporated.
+(Mix for at least 3-4 minutes –don't skip this part!*) Add in vanilla and egg and beat until incorporated.
 You don't want to over do this part or cookies will be stiff.
 Just enough until the egg is mixed in (about 20 seconds.)

 - In a separate bowl, whisk together flour, sea salt and baking soda.
 Mix dry ingredients into wet ingredients until combined.